 Overexposure to screens can lead to poor eyesight as well.

 Other ways the computer destroys your health

 Sitting at a desk can reduce a person’s daily energy expenditure.
 Yes, you’re working but typing and clicking.
-It does not qualify as ‘labor’ that your body considers as work because the body’s major muscle groups aren’t being utilized, and calorie burning is minimized.
+It does not qualify as ‘labor’ that your body considers work because its major muscle groups aren’t being utilized, and calorie burning is minimized.

 Over an extended period, this can lead to weight gain and, in severe cases, obesity, that is if you refuse to work out.

 Sitting at a desk all day can also impair the body’s ability to handle blood sugar.
-It can cause reduced sensitivity to the hormone insulin, which helps carry glucose from the blood into cells where it can be used for energy.
+It can cause reduced sensitivity to the hormone insulin, which helps carry glucose from the blood into energy cells.
 Diabetes and obesity can further lead to many more diseases.

 And how does your computer destroy your mental health?

 Imagine feeling that way every day, and it affecting your mental health.
 Too much screen exposure can cause disorientation, headache, dizziness, and in some cases, even nausea.
-There have been studies conducted on teen and young adults, and they have found more instances of depression, anxiety, and feelings of loneliness among those with more significant screen time.
+Studies have been conducted on teens and young adults, and they have found more instances of depression, anxiety, and feelings of loneliness among those with more significant screen time.

 So, how do you prevent your computer from destroying your health?